jg-digital-media/jgdm-100DaysOfCode/readme.md

 Hopefully this will help me engage more with the tech community.

-As of my commit on **10th June 2020** You'll find all my blogs are now located in the "log" directory.
+As of my commit on **30th September 2021** You'll find all my blogs are now located in the "log" directory.
 This latest #100DaysOfCode effort is now logged in round-6.md.
 I've kept the others in **round-1.md** and **round-2.md** etc as a record in the archive directory of this repo.

-In my commit for 25th January 2019, I posted that I've completed my reorganisation of my work via [GitHub](https://github.com/jg-digital-media) reducing the number of my repositories.
-All my projects are either backed up on my server, on Amazon S3 or on version control.
+In my commit for 25th January 2019, I posted that I've completed my reorganisation of my work via [GitHub](https://github.com/jg-digital-media) All my projects are either backed up on my server, on Amazon S3 or on version control.
 Most of my repos are now set to private.
 I may end up switching back to public from time to time.
 But don't worry, anything I deem fit for public viewing will be available to see via my domain at https://projects.jonniegrieve.co.uk.

-If you notice codersnotes-r7.md and all the others in this repository, just think of this as a kind of "notebook" for use while I'm working through this round of 100DaysofCode.
+If you notice ```codersnotes-r8.md``` and all the others in this repository, just think of this as a kind of "notebook" for use while I'm working through this round of #100DaysofCode.

-## Initial goals of this round.

-+ Update project images for status project.
-+ Laravel (Switch Website) - Combining PHP and JavaScript DOM Scripting
-+ More work into Express.js - REST API
-+ Utilising LazyLoading.js

-Thank you for following my journey!
+## Thank you for following my journey!